 29 Places to Find Free Stock Footage for Your Videos

 Stock footage can be an amazing tool for anyone who needs to create videos.
+A few well-placed video shots can breathe life into your project.
 And while it’s not difficult to find lots of beautiful footage for sale online, tracking down free stock footage can be a little bit trickier.

 But if you’re looking for stock footage and you’re on a shoestring budget, don’t worry – we’ve got you covered.
 Check out this ultimate list of 29 free stock footage sources, and you’ll be sure to find what you need.